critterandguitari/ETC_Manual/manual.md

     button to generate a trigger too.

-To make things easy to read, a factory mode whose name start with `S - ` is scope mode, and one beginning with `T - ` is a trigger mode.
+To make things easy to read, a factory mode whose name start with `S - ` is a scope mode, and one beginning with `T - ` is a trigger mode.
 But as the descriptions above suggest, there is plenty of wiggle room as modes can readily blend these ideas or go off in completely new directions.
 Thinking in the scope/trigger paradigm to start is a good way to both